rubensworks/article-privacy-decentralized/content/framework.md

 Based on the resulting file summaries, the aggregator can create a combined summary using the algorithm from [](#aggregation-algorithm).
-The `Summary_Add` and `Summary_Combine` functions that are used in these algorithms depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.
+As before, the `Summary_Initialize` and `Summary_Combine` functions that are used in these algorithms depend on the type of summary that is being used.
 [](#figure-summary-components-privacy-aggregated) shows a high-level example of how this aggregation can happen in practise.

 <figure id="aggregation-algorithm" class="listing">